Ourous/comp335-group-project/README.md

 Developers:

-Ellis Abrahams (eabrahams)
+Ellis Abrahams (eabrahams) (up to Stage 2)

-Jonathan Stacey (Ourous)
+Jonathan Stacey (Ourous) (Stage 3)

-Armam Hassan (emoxeon)
+Armam Hassan (emoxeon) (up to Stage 2)

-## Stage 2
+## Stage 3
-This stage implements the First-Fit, Best-Fit and Worst-Fit algorithms.
+This stage implements the new Predictive-Fit Algorithm.

-In this branch are the Best-Fit and Worst-Fit algorithms, implemented in C.
+In this branch are the Best-Fit, Worst-Fit, and Predictive-Fit algorithms, implemented in C and C++.

 ## Compilation
 ### For building: